ttben/programmable-web/README.md

 If you already have it, make sure your version is higher than *1.7.2*, which is the smallest the project has been tested with.

+Finally, the project uses the **ECMA Script 6** specification.
+If some methods are not recognised by your javascript version, make sure you have the right one!

 ### WebAudio API reminder
 This app uses the WebAudio API.
 For better results, you should use Google Chrome.